 AKC Recognition:

-Originating in France, the Dogue de Bordeaux (DDB), is a large breed originally used as guard dogs and later to drive cattle as well as for hunting purposes.
+Originating in France, the Dogue de Bordeaux (DDB), is a large breed originally used for guarding estates and later to drive cattle as well as for hunting purposes.

 The breed also goes by other names including the Bordeaux Mastiff or French Mastiff and is generally considered to be one of the oldest of the mastiffs.